yamachig/Lawtext/README.md

 [![app-screenshot2](https://user-images.githubusercontent.com/26037044/167990468-37af141e-88f2-4a6e-9413-18116f1c55d2.gif)](https://user-images.githubusercontent.com/26037044/167990468-37af141e-88f2-4a6e-9413-18116f1c55d2.gif)

-#### Main features of Lawtext-app
+#### Main features of the Lawtext-app

-- It perses Lawtext, standard law XML (from local file or e-LAWS API) and shows as a easy-to-read web page with some navigating features.
+It parses Lawtext and standard law XML (from a local file or e-LAWS API) and shows as an easy-to-read web page with some navigating features.
-- It analyses and vidualizes corresponding parentheses and nesting depth.
+- It analyses and visualizes corresponding parentheses and nesting depth.
 - It analyses and indicates term definition positions and clause number references.
-- It can emit Microsoft Word document (.docx), Lawtext, and standard law XML of displayed law.
+- It can emit Microsoft Word documents (.docx), Lawtext, and standard law XML of displayed law.
 - It is a single-page application run on web browsers.
-- In a confidential use-case, you can [download](https://yamachig.github.io/lawtext-app/#/download/) and run it offline.
+- In a confidential use case, you can [download](https://yamachig.github.io/lawtext-app/#/download/) and run it offline.

 ------------